 World War Two, 1939-1945

 William George Player Brigstocke, Lieutenant, Royal Naval Volunteer Reserve.
-William was born on 14 June 1910, the Son of George Robert (Lord of the Manor of Ryde) and Anna Cecilia Brigstocke of Roberts Rest, Ferryside.
+William was born on 14 June 1910, the son of George Robert Brigstocke (Lord of the Manor of Ryde), and Anna Cecilia Brigstocke (nee Lewes), of Roberts Rest, Ferryside.
 He was baptised at St. Ishmael’s Church, Ferryside on 25 Jun 1910.
-In 1938 he became the husband of Gladys Veronica Wigram, of Weybridge, Surrey.
+In 1938 he married Gladys Veronica Wigram, of Weybridge, Surrey.
 William was educated at Sherborne, and at Manchester University, where he studied as an Electrical Engineer, and joined the Royal Naval Volunteer Reserve around 1930.
 When war erupted, William was posted aboard the requisitioned Merchant Ship HMS Foylebank.
-The Foylebank had been requisitioned in September 1939, shortly after war broke out, and converted into an anti-aircraft ship.
+The Foylebank had been requisitioned in September 1939, and converted into an anti-aircraft ship.
 She arrived in Portland on 9 June 1940 for work-up followed by anti-aircraft duties.
 On 4 July 1940, whilst the bulk of her crew were at breakfast, unidentified aircraft were reported to the south.
-They were mistakenly identified as friendlies returning to base, but turned out to be 26 of the German’s most feared aircraft, the JU87 Stuka dive bomber, heading towards the Foylebank.
-The gunners aboard Foylebank began firing on the Stukas, shooting down three Stukas, but 22 bombs found their mark and her guns were put out of action.
+They were mistakenly identified as friendlies returning to base, but turned out to be a flight of 26 Junkers 87 Stuka dive bombers, heading towards the Foylebank.
+The gunners aboard Foylebank began firing on the Stukas, shooting down three, but 22 bombs found their mark and her guns were put out of action.
 Fires raged, electricity failed and the stricken ship listed to port, shrouded in smoke.
-William was wounded in the attack, and Died of Wounds that day, on 4 July 1940.
+William was wounded in the attack, and died of wounds that day, on 4 July 1940.
 He was 30 years old and is buried at Ryde Borough Cemetery, in the family grave.
 Foylebank sank on the following day, 5 July 1940.
 During the gallant defence of the ship Leading seaman Jack Mantle, one of the Ack-Ack gunners, received the Victoria Cross for gallantry, for staying at his post, even after suffering terrible injuries.
 William’s brother, Robert, died in 1943 whilst serving with the Home Guard.

-William Richard Hopkins, Sergeant (Flight Engineer), 610971, Royal Air Force.
+William Richard Hopkins, Sergeant, 610971, Royal Air Force.
 William was born at Ystradfodwg on 10 September 1920, the son of Evan Hopkins and Louisa Mary Hopkins (nee Harris).
 His parents moved to Ferryside just after the outbreak of war.
-William enlisted into the Royal Air Force Volunteer Reserve just prior to the outbreak of war and after qualifying as a Flight Engineer with 15 Squadron Royal Air Force.
+William enlisted into the Royal Air Force Volunteer Reserve just prior to the outbreak of war and after qualifying as a Flight Engineer was posted to 15 Squadron Royal Air Force.
 During 1938, the Squadron was one of the first to receive Fairey Battles, and it was with these that 15 Squadron flew to France in September 1939.
-In early 1940, the Squadron returned to the UK and re-equipped with Blenheims flown in the ground attack role.
-By the turn of the year, these had been traded in for Wellingtons, and shortly after that 15 Squadron became one of the first Short Stirling heavy-bomber units, and were based at Bourn, Cambridgeshire as part of 3 Group.
+In early 1940, the Squadron returned to the UK and re-equipped with Bristol Blenheim’s, flown in the ground attack role.
+By the turn of the year, these had been traded in for Wellingtons, and shortly after that 15 Squadron became one of the first Short Stirling heavy-bomber units, and were based at RAF Bourn, Cambridgeshire as part of 3 Group.
 On the night of 27 August 1942, William took off from RAF Bourn, aboard a Short Stirling I, Serial BF327, which joined a large force of some 305 other bombers despatched to strike the Henchel aircraft factories in Kassel.
 The raid was a success, but suffered the loss of 31 aircraft, 10% of the strike force.
 William was killed when his Stirling was shot down by a German night-fighter and crashed at Beusichem on the south bank of the River Lek, during the early hours of 28 August 1942, killing all seven of her crew.
 The 21-year-old was buried besides his fellow crewmen in Amersfoort (Oud Leusen) General Cemetery, Netherlands.

 Edwin Denzil Horace Morgan, Aircraftman 2nd Class, 1123734, Royal Air Force Volunteer Reserve.
-Edwin was the son of Joseph and Elizabeth Maud Morgan, of Ferryside.
+Edwin was born in 1906, the son of Joseph and Elizabeth Maud Morgan, of 2, Neptune Villa, Ferryside.
 He enlisted into the Royal Air Force Volunteer Reserve and was posted to No. 9 Recruits Centre, Technical Training Command, at Blackpool.
-Nothing else is known of his war service at the moment but he died at Blackpool on 12 March 1941.
-The remains of the 34-year-old were brought home and he was buried in Salem Baptist Burial Ground.
+Nothing else is known of his war service at the moment but Edwin died at Blackpool on 12 March 1941.
+The remains of the 34-year-old were brought home and he was buried in Salem Baptist Burial Ground, Ferryside.

 Hugh Martin Stephens, MC, Captain, 123552, Royal Tank Regiment.
 Hugh was the son of Hugh Owen Taylor Green Stephens and Ragnhild Margarete Stephens.
 His father was from Ferryside, and married his mother, a Belgian refugee, in 1915.
 Prior to WW2, the family had moved to Bedford.
 On 8 March 1940 Hugh was gazetted from Sandhurst to be 2nd Lieutenant in the Royal Tank Regiment, and was promoted to full Lieutenant on 2 September 1941.
 The 1st RTR was attached to the 7th Armoured Division, the famous ‘Desert Rats’, and Hugh fought with them in North Africa, during the Battle of El Alamein where they were equipped with Stuart and Grant Tanks.
 In September 1943 the Desert Rats landed in Italy at Salerno, and saw heavy fighting once again.
-On 25 April 1944 Hugh was approved by the King to be Mentioned in recognition of gallant and distinguished service in the field in the London Gazette.
-As Montgomery’s old command, he wanted them to be with him during the invasion of Europe, so the regiment was recalled to England to prepare for the invasion of France.
-On D-Day, 6 June 1944 the 1st RTR landed at Arromanches, and they fought on through the drive into Germany, through Normandy and North through Belgium and Holland, taking part in Operation Market Garden and the crossing of the Rhine into Germany.
+On 25 April 1944 Hugh was approved by the King to be Mentioned in Despatches in recognition of gallant and distinguished service in the field in the London Gazette.
+As Montgomery’s old command, he wanted the 1st Royal Tank Regiment to be with him during the invasion of Europe, so the regiment was recalled to England to prepare for the invasion of France.
+On D-Day, 6 June 1944, the 1st RTR landed at Arromanches, and fought hard during the break-out from Normandy and the subsequent drive through Norther France into Belgium and Holland, taking part in Operation Market Garden and the crossing of the Rhine into Germany.
 Hugh was obviously a gallant man, as can be seen in the following recommendation for him to be awarded a Military Cross: ‘Capt.
 Stephens has been commanding a troop of tanks in this regiment since D-Day and has taken part in every action of the regiment from that day until he was very seriously wounded on 30 March.
 On every single occasion in action this officer has displayed gallantry, determination and leadership of a very high order.
 He has had five tanks shot from under him during the campaign and has never failed to show a fine aggressive spirit and cheerful leadership, however exhausted and strained he has been.
 On two separate occasions he has commanded the Squadron in action for several days at a time and both times he has led the Squadron with the same gallantry and enthusiasm as he has always led his troop.
 This Officer’s conduct has been a very large factor in maintaining the fighting spirit of the whole regiment especially during the dark days around Caen in July 1944.
 Captain Stephens has already been recommended for an immediate MC twice for acts of gallantry but has never received an award.’
 His Commanding Officer, who wrote this recommendation, was obviously very determined to get Hugh the recognition that he deserved, and the award of the Military Cross was eventually signed off in July 1945.
 Sadly Hugh was still battling to recover from his wounds after being evacuated back to Britain for treatment at Churchill Hospital, Oxford.
 He died there of his wounds on 21 December 1945.
 The remains of the 25-year-old were brought home and he was buried in St. Ishmael Churchyard five days later.